You know what is scary? The failure rate is not only 50% is for first marriages, but 67% for second marriages and 74% for third marriages.

-Often premarital counseling is overlooked or overshadowed by wedding plans.
-And while the wedding planning is very exciting, it is crucial to make sure you and your partner are on the same page with your core beliefs – and have ways of navigating the inevitable differences.
+And while wedding planning is very exciting, it is crucial to make sure you and your partner are on the same page with your core beliefs – and have ways of navigating the inevitable differences.

-You certainly will not agree on everything – in fact your differences are a lot of what brought you together.
+You certainly will not agree on everything – in fact, your differences are a lot of what brought you together.
 But knowing how to discuss the tender issues in ways that bring you closer is what makes the difference between a so-so marriage and a great marriage.

-Questions about Premarital Counseling.
+Questions about Premarital Counseling

 We only have a few weeks before the wedding – should we begin premarital counseling?

 Yes!
 You can begin premarital counseling and then continue as a married couple.
 The purpose is to help you understand common marital struggles and have the tools to manage them and become closer.

 Couples usually meet with their therapist for 6 to 8 sessions although some meet for additional sessions to ensure a stronger connection and improve their relationship skills.
 After all, it is easy to talk about happy things but when things get difficult, you want the skills to be able to get through those times easily.
 It is better to learn the skills while things are still happy.
 Difficult times hit all families and knowing what to do when they hit is wonderful and powerful

 Studies have shown that a few weeks of premarital counseling can reduce the divorce rate by 30%.
 This seems like a great investment!
 Of course, as with all therapy, there are no guarantees.
 If you have a solid relationship, why not set yourself up for more happiness and to “beat the odds?”